 - 1. RED articles of clothing or accessories are not permitted.
 This includes shades of red, such as, burgundy or maroon. - 2.
 BLUE articles of clothing or accessories are not permitted.
 This includes shades of blue, such as, navy blue or baby blue.
 (Jean fabric is acceptable.) - 3.
-Professional sports team-related clothing and accessories are not permitted. - 4.
+Professional sports team-related clothing and accessories are not permitted.
+Local high schools may only be worn if the school colors are within school dress code. - 4.
 Obscene language, drugs, alcohol, weapons, or sexual gestures are not permitted on any article of clothing or accessories. - 5.
 Any attire advocating, advertising, or denoting gang affiliation or activity (such as, area codes, Nor-Cal, So-Cal), shall not be permitted.
 This includes, but not limited to, belts with initials or numbers on the buckles, red or blue shoelaces, and bandanas. - 6.
 Strapless or spaghetti strapped tops are not permitted.
 Straps should be a minimum of 1" wide.
 Tops should not be see-through, expose a person's bra or stomach and/or reveal inappropriate cleavage. - 7.
 Skirts, dresses, and shorts must be no shorter than the length of the student's fingertips when fully extended along the sides of the student's body.
+(When wearing a skirt or dress, please be aware of the wind in Los Banos and refrain from wearing when too windy.) - 8.
 Pants should be at waist level.
-If a student wears shorts under his/her pants, the shorts must be dress code appropriate. - 8.
+If a student wears shorts under his/her pants, the shorts must be dress code appropriate. - 9.
 For safety reasons, soled footwear is required at all times.
 Slippers are not appropriate footwear for school.
-When participating in PE or gym activities, students MUST wear proper footwear. - 9.
-The prohibition of any article of clothing/accessories or appearance likely to cause a substantial disruption to the educational process, students' health and safety, or campus order is a final decision of the school administrator or designee. - 10.
-Bags, purses and backpacks are not allowed on campus.
+When participating in PE or gym activities, students MUST wear proper footwear. - 10.
+Covering inappropriate clothing items with tape is not permitted. - 11.
+Hats and beanies that meet dress code expectations are permitted. - 12.
+The prohibition of any article of clothing/accessories or appearance likely to cause a substantial disruption to the educational process, students' health and safety, or campus order is a final decision of the school administrator or designee.